mobilise-d/mobgap/examples/dev_guides/README.rst

 Development Guides
 ==================
-Some recipies that should help during development of gaitlink and might also be helpful, if you want to extend gaitlink using new algorithms.
+Some recipies that should help during development of mobgap and might also be helpful, if you want to extend mobgap using new algorithms.